-The primary objective of managing the Entity's capital is to ensure that there is sufficient cash available to support the Entity's funding requirements, including capital expenditure, to ensure that the Entity remains financially sound.
+The primary objective of managing the Entity's capital is to ensure that there is sufficient cash available to support the Entity's funding requirement, including capital expenditure, to ensure that the Entity remains financially position.

-The Entity monitors capital using a gearing ratio, which is net debt, divided by total capital, plus net debt.
+The Entity monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
 In a capital-intensive industry, a gearing ratio of 50% or less can be considered reasonable.
-Included in net debt are interest-bearing loans and borrowings, payables, less investments.
+Included within net debt is interest-bearing loans and borrowings, payables, less investments.